BigMurph619/Monomon/README.md

     -You may do the Trick House multiple times (Emerald) -All move tutors may be used once
     -In duomon/doubles fights allowing attacking, you may attack your own mon.
 This includes electric moves with volt absorb, swagger + own tempo, etc.
-    -Duo - Murphmon: Any combo may be used until a Safari Pivot has leveled up twice and is locked in.
     -Is this an official IronMON mode?
 No, this community is rooted in IronMON gaming and we highly suggest you join the IronMON discord to learn more about the inspiration behind playing Pokemon games this way.
     -Can I play this without being in a tournament?
 Absolutely!
 We like to recognize those who livestream wins in the Murphverse Hall of Fame as well!